 Medical treatment with methotrexate

-The term ‘medical management, when used in relation to ectopic pregnancy, means using a drug called methotrexate.
-The drug stops the pregnancy developing any further and it is gradually reabsorbed by the body leaving the Fallopian tube intact.
-Methotrexate is most effective in the earlier stages of pregnancy, usually when the pregnancy hormone ‘beta hCG’ level is below 5000 mIU/mL.
+The term ‘medical management’, when used in relation to ectopic pregnancy, means using a drug called methotrexate.
+The drug stops the pregnancy developing any further and it is gradually reabsorbed by the body, leaving the Fallopian tube intact.
+Methotrexate is most effective in early ectopic pregnancy, usually when the pregnancy hormone ‘beta hCG’ level is below 5000 mIU/mL.

-The treatment is given by means of an injection, usually given by a single injection into the muscle of your bottom, however, if it needs to be administered by any other route, this will be discussed with you.
+The treatment is given by means of an injection.
+It is usually a single injection into the muscle of your bottom, however, if it needs to be administered by any other route, this will be discussed with you.
 The dose is calculated according to your height and weight.
 Before the injection, blood tests are done to check liver and kidney function and to ensure that you are not anaemic.

 This method has been developed to avoid surgery.
 However, it does require careful monitoring and follow-up.
 This means that you will have to attend the hospital regularly for blood tests to monitor your hCG levels until the tests are negative.
 This can take several weeks, and this will be explained by your doctor.
 Your hospital will make arrangements for you to have the hormone level checked.
 Your doctors will usually test your hCG levels on the day the medicine is given, again on day four, and on day seven after the injections.

-Research has shown that, in patients with an ectopic pregnancy who are properly assessed and their pregnancy hormone level (beta hCG) is dropping, up to 50% of these pregnancies will end naturally and there will be no need for an operation or a drug to treat the condition.
+Research has shown that, in pregnant women with an ectopic pregnancy who are properly assessed and their pregnancy hormone level (beta hCG) is dropping, up to 50% of these pregnancies will end naturally and there will be no need for an operation or a drug to treat the condition.

 Doctors always consider the least invasive form of treatment or management first where they can.
 Research-based evidence has shown that in properly selected patients, a proportion with a diagnosed or suspected ectopic pregnancy will need no active treatment and it will resolve on its own through watching and waiting.
 Although this can feel nerve-wracking and as though no one is doing anything, if the pregnancy does resolve on its own, avoiding surgery or powerful drug treatments, means your physical recovery will be faster.